XhinLiang/xhinliang.github.io/source/_posts/backend/rate-limiter-in-action.md

 }
 ```

-In this example, the FixedWindowRateLimiter class defines a rate limiter with a fixed capacity and window size.
-The tryAcquire method checks if the current window has expired and resets it if necessary.
-If the capacity within the current window hasn't been exceeded, it allows the request.
+This implementation tracks a window start time plus a counter.
+When the window expires it resets the counter; otherwise it allows the request until the capacity is reached.

 ## Floating Window

-Now let's discuss the Floating Window rate limiter.

-The Floating Window rate limiter improves upon the Fixed Window by smoothing out the request allowance over time.
-It avoids the scenario where a burst of requests is allowed at the boundary of the time windows.
+The Floating Window rate limiter smooths out Fixed Window’s boundary bursts by evaluating the request count over a moving time range.

-A Floating Window rate limiter can be more complex to implement as it requires tracking the timestamps of individual requests.
+It’s more expensive to implement because it typically requires tracking individual request timestamps (or maintaining buckets that approximate them).

 ```java
 public class FloatingWindowRateLimiter {